mrcjkb/haskell-tools.nvim/README.md

 > This plugin is only tested on Linux.
 > It should work on MacOS, and basic features should also work on Windows
 > (since version `1.9.5`), but this has not been tested.
-> Features that rely on external tools, such as `fast-tags` an `ghci` are likely
+> Features that rely on external tools, such as `hoogle`,
-> to break on non-Unix-like operating systems.
+> `fast-tags` or `ghci` are likely to break on non-Unix-like operating systems.

 #### Logs